 The share capital was therefore contingently increased by up to EUR 21,287,740.00 by issuing up to 21,287,740 new registered shares with dividend entitlement from the start of the financial year in which they were issued (Contingent Capital 2017).
 The contingent capital increase is only performed to the extent that the bearers or creditors of convertible bonds, bonds with warrants, profit participation certificates or profit participation bonds (or combinations of these instruments) exercise their conversion rights or warrants on the basis of bonds issued by the company in return for cash up to and including May 9, 2022 as a result of the authorization resolution of the Annual General Meeting from May 10, 2017, or to the extent that conversion or warrant obligations under such bonds are fulfilled and to the extent that no other forms of fulfillment are used to service these rights.
-The general partner was authorized until and including May 9, 2022, with the approval of the Supervisory Board, to determine the further details of the implementation of the Annual General Meeting of May 10, 2017 in connection with the resolution on the change of legal form of May 13, 2020.
+The general partner was authorized until and including May 9, 2022, with the approval of the Supervisory Board, to determine the further details of the implementation of the contingent capital increase up to a total nominal amount of EUR 500,000,000.00 in accordance with the resolution of the Annual General Meeting of May 10, 2017 in connection with the resolution on the change of legal form of May 13, 2020.